cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 However, there's a catch.
 A critical component is still essential to fuel the AI machinery: the prompts.
-Human expertise is necessary to craft these prompts.
+Human expertise is necessary to properly craft the questions for the AI systems.
 Consequently, a new category of programmer has emerged.
 These are the individuals who specialize in creating effective prompts to tackle coding challenges.
 Let me introduce you to the **prompt engineer**.